esmerek/terrific-zebra-dadb5/content/pages/index.md

       - title: Establish Agility
         image_alt: lorem-ipsum
         content: >
-          We proactively drive the paradigm shift to agile ways of working in the organization, in projects, with people.
+          Focus on flexibility and efficiency: proactively use agile ways of working within your organization, in projects and in team collaboration.
         actions: []
         type: grid_item
       - title: Modernize the Workplace